 What assumptions is a random effects design making when it comes to omitted variables bias?

 So why will the design above produce incorrect results (i.e., a statistically biased estimate of the causal effect)?
 It is key to remember, that when we model random effects, we are not modeling group means per se.
 Rather, we are modeling correlation in our error structure due to clustering in our data (Bolker et al. 2009, Wooldridge 2010, Schielzeth and Nakagawa 2012).
 The coefficient estimates of the causal variable of interest are unaffected by including or not including a random effect (we recommend you try this with any demo data set you have lying around).
-This difference - modeling error instead of modeling means per se - results in many of the above benefits, but also introduces one new assumption not often considered – which we call ‘the Random Effects Assumption’ – that our random effects do not correlate with our fixed effects (Wooldridge 2010, Antonakis et al. 2021).
+This difference - modeling error instead of modeling means per se - results in many of the above benefits, but also introduces one new assumption not often considered – which we call ‘the Random Effects Assumption’ – that the random effects do not correlate with any covariates in the regression (Wooldridge 2010, Antonakis et al. 2021).

 Here, the random effects of ‘site’’ are assumed to be uncorrelated with temperature for an unbiased estimate.
 This is due to how random effects are estimated - as a part of the error term of the model (Wooldridge 2010, Schielzeth and Nakagawa 2012).
 Indeed, if we were uninterested in modeling the site-level means, we could combine $\delta_i$ and $\epsilon_{ij}$ into $u_{ij} = \delta_i + \epsilon_{ij}$ and estimate the model with ordinary least squares as long as there was no omitted variable bias.
 Given that our causal variable of interest varies at the site level in a way that is confounded with other drivers, however, we can easily see that $u_{ij}$ is not independent of our $x_ij$ values.
 This is a problem and violates the basic assumptions of Ordinary Least Squares estimation and any extension.

 We can see more clearly how a mixed model would violate the random effects assumption using a path diagram in Figure 5a.
 In essence, site effects here are site-level residuals drawn from a normal distribution.
 They represent all other abiotic and biotic forces happening at the site level, but they also assume all are uncorrelated with temperature at the site level.
 However, given the information in Figure 3, we know that this is not accurate and the key assumption for an unbiased estimator is violated.
 If we were to take a step back and think about our goals of analysis and our causal understanding, again representing unmeasured quantities in ellipses, what we actually have is something more like Figure 5b.
-Here we can see that while a random site effect would be wonderful in terms of all the benefits discussed above, we would need to remove the effects of site-level confounders in order to use it.
+Here we can see that while a random site effect would be wonderful in terms of all the benefits discussed above, we would need to remove the effects of site-level confounders to use it.
 That is not what we have done with the mixed model design above.
 We have fit data to the causal diagram show in Figure 5a.
 This example illustrates the difficulty in satisfying the Random Effects Assumption; indeed, satisfying this assumption is often quite difficult in Ecology – particular in observational data that spans environmental gradients - and how badly we violate the assumption is not well explored or acknowledged widely enough.
-We need a better solution.
+We need a solution that makes weaker assumptions.

 Enter the Econometric Fixed Effects Design